intel/pepc/docs/guide-main.md

 Notice that compute dies (0-2) and I/O dies (3,4) have different maximum uncore frequencies.

-The Raptor Lake client system has only one compute die and no I/O dies, and it does not support ELC.
+The Raptor Lake client system has only one compute die and no non-compute dies, and it does not support ELC.

 ```bash
 $ pepc uncore info